Eric Davis Series

 In the spring of 1997, Eric was diagnosed with colon cancer and left the Orioles to undergo treatment.
 He returned to the team in September, and although his battle left him tired, he hit a game-winning home run the in '97 ALCS.

 After purchasing some old wax packs to study the size and texture of gum sticks, I developed my own paint techniques in order to replicate it.
 Now, I hand-paint bubble gum directly onto vintage baseball cards to create small collectibles.

 - My original hand-painted gum onto a baseball card.

-- Each collector card is paint-marked with the number produced.
+- Each collector card is paint-marked with it's edition number.

-- These art cards are protected inside an Ultra Pro One Touch magnetic card holder... customized with my Rosen signature.
+- These art cards are protected inside an Ultra Pro One Touch magnetic card holder... customized with my matching Rosen signature label.